maine-woDNA/maine-woDNA.github.io/Filtering/Supplies1.md

-**Storage Vials**
+**Storage Tubes**

-Plastic vials with caps were used to safely store our filters.
+Plastic 5 mL tubes with caps were used to safely store our filters.